bflad/chef-jira/README.md

 ## Description

-Installs/Configures Atlassian Jira.
+Installs/Configures Atlassian JIRA.
+Please see [COMPATIBILITY.md](COMPATIBILITY.md) for more information about JIRA releases that are tested and supported by this cookbook and its versions.

 ## Requirements

 ### Platforms

+* CentOS 6
-* RedHat 6.3
+* RedHat 6
+* Ubuntu 12.04

 ### Databases